poanetwork/poa-test-setup/README.md

 ### Finish test POA setup
 `npm run stop-test-setup`

-Ubuntu users also have to stop virtual framebuffer:<br />
+For Ubuntu users: you should also stop virtual framebuffer if you started it before.<br />
 `sudo start-stop-daemon --stop --quiet --pidfile /var/run/xvfb.pid --remove-pidfile`